Je nais se quois.

 So how exactly do you become the sort of person that people tend to remember?

-Let’s consider five important tips that will help you become memorable and irresistibly unforgettable.
+Let’s consider five important tips that will help you become memorable and absolutely unforgettable.

 We're gonna get deep here - so get out your notebook and pen, or bookmark this page, so you can have these valuable tips for future reference.